Golden46/InventorySystem/docs/tutorial.md

 ![image](https://github.com/user-attachments/assets/98572c43-45c9-4895-a84d-0c47281730dc)

 Now you should be able to walk up to this object, and interact with it.
 Although at the moment it won't destroy because the `player inventory` script does not exist.
-You can add a `Debug.Log` in the `PickUp` function to check if your interaction is working.
+You can add a `Debug.Log` in the `OnInteract` function and comment out the `Pickup` function to check if your interaction is working.

 ## Inventory Functionality
 > In the section we will be creating the functional part of the system.
 We will be writing the code to `add`, `remove`, `swap` items and more.